 We spent the better part of a century, or at least it seemed that way, driving along the pasture road watching bovines of every make and model chew.
 Occasionally, a large bird would approach.
 Marianne tried feeding an ostrich a head of broccoli.
 It took a few pecks at it and wandered off.
 Same thing with emus, cassowaries and a big white bird with blue eyes.
 I didn’t feed the birds.
-I have a beak size limitation on the birds I interact with.
+I have a beak size limitation when it comes to the birds I interact with.
 Chicken beaks and goose bills are as big as I go.
 If your beak approaches the size of my hand, go somewhere else to eat.

 All good things must end.
 So must bad, boring things, which is why I was filled with rapture at the sight of the exit sign.
 There was a enormous bull who, like the camel, had not read the memo about staying away from the gates.
-He watched us approach, clearly looking for a feed.
+He watched us approach, clearly looking for a handout.

 I handed him a carrot out the window.
 Down it went.
 I was in the process of handing him a celery stick when he sneezed.
 It wasn’t all that dramatic a sneeze, but what it lacked in sound and fury, it made up for in sheer volume of output.
 Just like that, my face and a good deal of the car was coated in bull effluvium, which is a nice way of saying slobber and snot.

-In order to keep this article G -Rated, let’s just say I reacted badly and he did not get his stick of celery.
+In order to keep this article G -Rated, let’s just say I reacted badly, and he did not get his stick of celery.

 Marianne pulled away in case a second volley was in the works.
-I like to think she was thinking of me at the time, but I couldn’t help but notice she kept her head between me and the bull’s nostrils the whole time.
-Once we were away from the bull she braked to a stop to assist me by laughing hysterically.
+I like to think she was thinking of me at the time, but I couldn’t help notice she kept her head between me and the bull’s nostrils the whole time.
+Once we were away from the bull, she braked to a stop to assist me by laughing hysterically.
 She sobered up quick when I gave her a look that conveyed: “He who hath been covered in bull snot has plenty of bull snot to share.”

 We rolled forward and made it through the exit without further incident.